 Cohocton is a tiny village located in the state of New York.
 With a population of 721 people and just one neighborhood, Cohocton is the 820th largest community in New York.
 Cohocton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Cohocton is a blue-collar town, with 41.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cohocton is generally considered to be a blue-collar town.
+41.83% of the Cohocton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cohocton is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Cohocton who work in office and administrative support (11.04%), teaching (10.40%), and management occupations (8.28%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.64% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Cohocton does not have a public transit system used by locals to get to and from work.
+Cohocton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Cohocton is quite a bit lower than the national average among all cities of 21.84%: just 12.46% of people here over 25 have a bachelor's degree or an advanced degree.